Mohumeddahir/Student/README.md

 # Student
-this is an example of a class.
+this is an example of a class definition called student.